 - in more serious cases, hospital admission is necessary and treatment is given for any complications.

-Self-care after a chemical burn
+Self-care after a chemical burn to the eye

 Be guided by your doctor or healthcare professional, but general suggestions include: